Roush Boss 302R wins Grand-Am season opener at Daytona

 “There was probably more drafting and passing back and forth than I’ve ever seen here,” Johnson said.
 “Jack did a fantastic job on his first stint, and it’s great to get this win for all the work put in by the team.
 I was trying pretty darn hard the last few laps.
 Those Astons and Porsches were pretty quick.
 I knew if I could get good restarts and get a little cushion I could maintain it.
 But if I couldn’t, it was going to be a crap shoot.”

-- Roush Performance Mustang Boss 302R takes Grand-Am victory at Watkins Glen
+- Roush Performance Mustang Boss 302R captures first Grand-Am victory of the season with win at VIR

 - Roush Performance continues Grand-Am momentum with second place finish at Road America